 At this point, an element of Israel’s ancient history can be helpful.
 Many have noted that the reign of King Solomon could be considered, in some ways, to picture—however imperfectly—the Millennium to come under the rule of Jesus Christ.

-To be sure, Solomon's devotion to the pure faith was corrupted by his many pagan wives—a mistake that Christ and His one, pure Bride will not make!
-Yet, it was a time of astonishing prosperity, peace, and rejoicing in Israel (1 Kings 4:20, 24)—a time in which each man "dwelt safely, each man under his vine and his fig tree" (v.
+To be sure, Solomon’s devotion to the pure faith was corrupted by his many pagan wives—a mistake that Christ and His one, pure bride will not make.
+Yet, his reign was a time of astonishing prosperity, peace, and rejoicing in Israel (1 Kings 4:20, 24)—a time in which everyone “dwelt safely, each man under his vine and his fig tree” (v.
 25), just as all will in the Millennium (Micah 4:4).
 Solomon ruled with God-given miraculous wisdom and compassion (1 Kings 4:29–30), and people from the Gentile nations of the earth sent emissaries to Israel and to Jerusalem to learn from the wisdom of the one who reigned there (v.
-34), just as nations will do during Jesus' 1,000-year reign (Zechariah 8:20–23).
+34), just as nations will do during Jesus’ 1,000-year reign (Zechariah 8:20–23).

 Yet, Solomon’s kingdom was not immediately so Millennial.
 In fact, between the moment he was coronated and the beginning of his gift of wisdom and miraculously empowered reign, there were a number of important things to take care of before his kingdom would ever be at peace.